Yirrkala bark petitions: Background and overview

-Five brothers of the Rirratjingu clan, Mawalan Marika, Mathaman Marika, Milirrpum Marika, Dhunggala Marika and Dadaynga "Roy" Marika led the thirteen clans, being traditional owners of the land in question.
+The idea of a painted bark petition was suggested by Beazley, after Ann Wells had typed up a letter created by a Wandjuk Marika and other literate members of the mission.
+Five brothers of the Rirratjiŋu clan, Mawalan Marika, Mathaman Marika, Milirrpum Marika, Dhunggala Marika, and Dadaynga "Roy" Marika led the thirteen clans, being traditional owners of the land in question.
 Wandjuk Marika (son of Mawalan) helped to draft the bark petitions, of which two of the four original petitions, which were signed by nine men and three women, were sent to the Australian House of Representatives.
-The petitions were written in the Yolngu language, together with an English translation.
-They were tabled on 14 and 28 August 1963.
-They are called bark petitions because, although typed on paper they were framed by traditional bark paintings.
-The typing was done on a Remington typewriter by author Ann E. Wells, wife of Rev. Edgar Wells, who was superintendent of the Yirrkala Methodist Mission at the time.
+The petitions were written in a standardised Yolngu script developed by the missionary Beulah Lowe, based on Yolngu Matha languages, (Note: One source suggests that it was based on the Gupapuyngu language a Yirritja dialect of the Dhuwal language.) together with an English translation.
+They were tabled on 14 August and 28 August 1963.